Expect –A-Bike Signs

 Bike It!
 Youth Bicycle Education Program

-Bike It! is open to kids aged 10 and up, and consists of eight sessions held on Saturdays, from 9am to noon.
+Bike It! is open to kids aged 10 and up, and will be held on Saturdays, from 9am to noon over the duration of eight weeks.
 Each session includes instruction and a bike ride.
 All participants receive a T-shirt, water bottle, patch kit and bike multi-tool.
-Bikes and helmets are provided, or bring your own.
-Our spring 2022 season will start on April 23rd and run through June 11th.
+Bring your own.
+Our Fall 2023 season will start on September 23rd and run through November 11th.
 Registration is $50 for YMCA Members and $75 for non-members.
 Financial assistance is available.
-Online registration will open in February.
-Check back then for more details.
+Online registration will open in August, 2023 open.

 Midtown Mechanics Bike Repair Class

-The 2022 Tour de Kingston is back for an in-person, on-bike event once again!
+The 2023 Tour de Kingston will be back in the fall of 2023!
 With the Forsyth Park Pavilion as our base, we invite you to roll up for one of our six awesome cycling routes:

 The Free Family Fun Ride is a flat, five-mile course that starts at 10 a.m. and travels through Uptown and Midtown Kingston.
 Riders are escorted by volunteer Ride Marshals and the Kingston Police Department.